This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How can I care for myself while I am breastfeeding?

-Where can I find more information about breastfeeding?
+Where can I find support and more information about breastfeeding my baby?

 - American Academy of Pediatrics